konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/barcode-scanner/index_nb.md

         pass

     def extract(self, document: Document) -> Document:
-        # check if the model is ready otherwise raise an error
         self.check_is_ready()
         result_document = super().extract(document)
         result_document._text = "this should be a long text or at least twice the number of barcodes in the document"